 An elusive Washington native

 Washington state has experienced a flurry of wolverine activity in recent years; sightings have been reported from Mount Baker to Mount Adams.
-Some estimates report that there may be as many three dozen wolverines living in Washington today, nearly all of them in the North Cascades between I-90 and the Canadian border.
+Estimates are there are around three dozen wolverines living in Washington today, most of them in the North Cascades between I-90 and the Canadian border.

-Individual wolverines have also been documented near Mount Adams in Washington’s South Cascades and in the Selkirk Mountains of northeast Washington.
-A pair of wolverines was documented in recent years in the Wallowa Mountains of northeast Oregon.
+Wolverines have also been documented near Chinook Pass, Goat Rocks and Mount Adams in Washington’s South Cascades, and in the Selkirk Mountains of northeast Washington.
+A pair of wolverines have also been documented in recent years in the Wallowa Mountains of northeast Oregon.

-Conservation Northwest’s Citizen Wildlife Monitoring Project has documented several individual wolverines in the Cascades using unique chest markings and DNA from hair snags.
+Conservation Northwest’s Community Wildlife Monitoring Project has documented numerous wolverines in the Cascades using unique chest markings and DNA from hair snags.
 From 2006 to 2013, researchers from WDFW and USFWS captured ten wolverines (seven female, four male) and fitted seven with satellite collars in an effort to locate natal dens and gather data on movements.
-The wolverines moved extensively, established large home ranges, and some made long distance dispersal movements.
+The wolverines moved extensively, established large home ranges and some made long-distance dispersal movements.